dark-side/sports-hub/products/sport_news_portal/web_application_features/video_page/README.md

 ## Description

-There should be the Videos menu item available on the left-side menu.
-Users should be able to view sports videos on the Videos page.
+<b>Video</b> menu item should be available on the left-side menu.
+Users should be able to view sports videos on the <b>Video</b> page.
 This page should contain the most recently added videos and consist of the following sections:
   - The last added video as the main one
   - Scrollable section with all videos
   - Most popular
   - Most commented

 Admin user should be able to manage videos:
-  - Add a new video
+  - Add new videos
   - View existing videos
-  - Edit the existing video
+  - Edit existing videos
-  - Delete the existing video
+  - Delete existing videos
-The admin user should also have the ability to publish/unpublish a video and turn on/off comments.
-In addition, the admin user should also turn on/off sharing videos.
+  - Publish/unpublish videos
+  - Turn on/off comments
+  - Turn on/off sharing videos

 ## Check list:

-  - Verify if UI corresponds to prototype
+  - Verify if UI corresponds to the prototype
-  - Admin user should be able to add a new video
+  - Admin user should be able to add new videos
   - Admin user should be able to view a list of existing videos
-  - Admin user should be able to edit the existing video
+  - Admin user should be able to edit existing videos
-  - Admin user should be able to delete the existing video
+  - Admin user should be able to delete existing videos
-  - Admin user should be able to allow or not to share the videos -Admin user should be able to unpublish/publish a video
+  - Admin user should be able to turn on/off sharing videos
+  - Admin user should be able to unpublish/publish videos
   - Admin user should be able to turn on/off comments
-  - The user Videos page should contain: Most recently added video, Scrollable section with all videos, Most popular, and Most commented video sections
+  - The <b>Video</b> page should contain: recently added videos, scrollable section with all videos, <b>Most popular</b>, and <b>Most commented</b> video sections
-  - User should be able to view video
+  - Users should be able to view videos
-  - User should be able to share video
+  - Users should be able to share videos
-  - Logged in user should be able to comment on the video or other comments
+  - Logged-in users should be able to comment on videos

 ## Prototype of the feature